awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 **Note**
 If you create a maintenance window with a cron expression that targets a day that has already passed in the current period, but add a schedule offset date that falls in the future, the maintenance window will not run in the period\.
 It will go into effect in the following period\.
 For example, if you specify a cron expression that would have run a maintenance window yesterday and add a schedule offset of two days, the maintenance window will not run tomorrow\.

-When you create either an association or maintenance window programmatically or by using a command line tool such as the AWS CLI, you must specify a schedule parameter with a valid cron or rate expression \(or time stamp for maintenance windows\) in the correct format\.
+When you create either an association or maintenance window programmatically or by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), you must specify a schedule parameter with a valid cron or rate expression \(or timestamp for maintenance windows\) in the correct format\.

 When you use the AWS Systems Manager console to create a maintenance window or association, you can specify a schedule using a valid cron or rate expression\.
 You can also use tools in the user interface that simplify the process of creating your schedule\.

 **Maintenance window examples**
-To create maintenance windows using the AWS CLI, you include the \-\-schedule parameter with a cron or rate expression or a time stamp\.
-For example, using the AWS CLI on a local Linux machine:
+To create maintenance windows using the AWS CLI, you include the `--schedule` parameter with a cron or rate expression or a timestamp\.
+The following examples use the AWS CLI on a local Linux machine\.

 ```
 aws ssm create-maintenance-window \